jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

     i = h(client identity) % n

 For the purposes of this determination, a client might be an entire device, with the selection being made at the operating system level, or it could be a selection made by individual applications.
+In the extreme, an individual application might be able to partition its activities in a way that allows it to direct queries to multiple resolvers.

 Where different applications make independent resolver selections, activities that involve multiple applications can result in information about those activities being exposed to multiple resolvers.
 For instance, an application could open another application for the purposes of handling a specific file type or to load a URL.
 This could expose queries related to the activity as a whole to multiple resolvers.